litedefi/metronotes-tokensale/tokenomics.md

 <br />

 ## Governance
-The project has established an Improvement Proposal process, dubbed OIP (Oikos Improvement Proposal) which allows anyone in the community to put forward improvement proposals related to the protocol.
+The project has established an Improvement Proposal process, dubbed OIP (Oikos Improvement Proposal),which allows anyone in the community to put forward improvement proposals related to the protocol.
 OIPs describe standards for the Oikos platform, including core protocol specifications, client APIs, and contract standards.
 All OIP's are discussed and expanded upon by the community in Github as well as the Oikos Discord channel.
 OIP status terms:

 WIP - a OIP that is still being developed.
 Proposed - a OIP that is ready to be reviewed in a governance call.